StyleLounge/patterns/book/naming.md

 ##### Better Solution

 * Name:`tracking_events_in database total`
-* Description: "The number of tracking events found in the trackin-db"
+* Description: "The number of tracking events found in the tracking-db"